RShankar/Intro-to-Microprocessors/Lab Project Examples/Seven Segment Display/readme.md

   __DO NOT PLUG IN TO THE 5V or 3.3V PORTS THIS COULD DAMAGE THE DISPLAY__

-  Now that the display is hooked up time to figure out which port on the board corrosponds to what on the 7-segment display.
-The way I did it was to first write (Red text) the port that each pin was hooked up to on the upper pinout then transfer the ports down to the lower diagaram (Blue text) to get a full representation of which port was controling what.
+  Now that the display is hooked up time to figure out which port on the board corresponds to what on the 7-segment display.
+The way I did it was to first write (Red text) the port that each pin was hooked up to on the upper pinout then transfer the ports down to the lower diagram (Blue text) to get a full representation of which port was controlling what.

  ![alt text](https://github.com/RShankar/Intro-to-Microprocessors/blob/master/Lab%20Project%20Examples/Seven%20Segment%20Display/diagram%20display%20marked%20up.png "Pin Map")